California Drug Trafficking Charges

 How a Los Angeles Drug Trafficking Attorney Can Help You

 If you are arrested or charged with a drug trafficking offense, the best thing you can do for yourself is to hire a criminal defense attorney right away.
-At Spolin Law P.C., our first steps will be to protect you from the police by invoking your right to remain silent.
-We will prevent you from saying anything prosecutors may try to use against you.
+The first steps experienced defense attorneys take will be to protect you from the police by invoking your right to remain silent.
+They will prevent you from saying anything prosecutors may try to use against you.

-We will thoroughly investigate the offenses you allegedly committed.
-We will gather evidence on your behalf and closely examine other evidence obtained by law enforcement officials.
-If we find there is evidence that should not be presented in court, we will file a motion to have it excluded.
-Through this investigation, we will determine the strongest defense strategy for your case.
-Once we know your wishes and have chosen a direction for your case, we will prepare to negotiate a plea deal or go to trial.
+Skilled attorneys will thoroughly investigate the offenses you allegedly committed.
+They will gather evidence on your behalf and closely examine other evidence obtained by law enforcement officials.
+If they find there is evidence that should not be presented in court, they will file a motion to have it excluded.
+Through this investigation, they will determine the strongest defense strategy for your case.
+Once they know your wishes and have chosen a direction for your case, they will prepare to negotiate a plea deal or go to trial.

-To learn more about how we can help you fight drug trafficking charges, schedule a free consultation with a Los Angeles drug trafficking attorney through our online form, or by calling (310) 424-5816.
+To learn more about how an attorney can help you fight drug trafficking charges, schedule a free consultation with a Los Angeles drug trafficking attorney by contacting SPCRC's Recommended Lawyers.